ncase/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: In 2003 a Rhode Island nightclub had a fire and the panic made people jam the exits so 100 people were crushed or burned to death-
+b: In 2003 a Rhode Island nightclub had a fire and the panic made people jam the exits so 100 people burned to death-

 ```
 bb({body:"normal", mouth:"normal", eyes:"fear"});
 hong({mouth:"shock"});
-Game.OVERRIDE_TEXT_SPEED = 2.0;
+Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

 b: DO YOU WANT THAT TO HAPPEN TO YOU-